Livingston-k/vue_pinia_app/README.md

-# vue_pinia_app
+# Vue Typescript Project

-A vue typescript application done with pinia state management.
+This project is built with Vue 3 in Vite,typescript,pinia .